Ivan Sutherland

-Biography
+Early life and education

 Sutherland's father was from New Zealand; his mother, Anne Sutherland, was from Scotland.
 His family moved to Wilmette, Illinois, then Scarsdale, New York, for his father's career.
-Bert Sutherland was his elder brother.
-Ivan Sutherland earned his bachelor's degree in electrical engineering from the Carnegie Institute of Technology, his master's degree from Caltech, and his Ph.D. from MIT in Electrical Engineering in 1963.
+Bert Sutherland, also a computer scientist, was his elder brother.
+Ivan Sutherland earned his bachelor's degree in electrical engineering from the Carnegie Institute of Technology, his master's degree from Caltech, and his Ph.D. from MIT in electrical engineering in 1963.

 Sutherland invented Sketchpad in 1962 while at MIT.
 Claude Shannon signed on to supervise Sutherland's computer drawing thesis.
 Among others on his thesis committee were Marvin Minsky and Steven Coons.
 Sketchpad was an innovative program that influenced alternative forms of interaction with computers.
 Sketchpad could accept constraints and specified relationships among segments and arcs, including the diameter of arcs.
 It could draw both horizontal and vertical lines and combine them into figures and shapes.
 Figures could be copied, moved, rotated, or resized, retaining their basic properties.
 Sketchpad also had the first window-drawing program and clipping algorithm, which allowed zooming.
-Sketchpad ran on the Lincoln TX-2 computer and influenced Douglas Engelbart's oN-Line System.
-Sketchpad, in turn, was influenced by the conceptual Memex as envisioned by Vannevar Bush in his influential paper "As We May Think".
+Sketchpad ran on the Lincoln TX-2 computer.